Skip to content

 The Condition: On 1m and 5m charts, market microstructure noise (bid-ask spreads, algos, spoofing) becomes significant relative to price moves.

-What Happens: Signal frequency increases dramatically, but many signals represent noise rather than meaningful momentum shifts.
-Stop losses get hit more frequently due to volatility relative to move size.
+What Happens: Event frequency increases dramatically, but many events represent noise rather than meaningful momentum shifts.

-Context: Pentarch works on all timeframes, but very low timeframes amplify noise faster than they amplify signal quality.
-Higher timeframes (15m+, 1H, 4H, Daily) filter out microstructure noise and improve signal-to-noise ratio.
+Context: Pentarch works on all timeframes, but very low timeframes amplify noise faster than they amplify event quality.
+Higher timeframes (15m+, 1H, 4H, Daily) filter out microstructure noise and improve event-to-noise ratio.

 Extended Trends Without Clear Exhaustion Signals